Abortion in China

-Abortion in China is legal and generally accessible nationwide.
-Abortions are available to most women through China's family planning programme, public hospitals, private hospitals, and clinics nationwide.
-China was one of the first developing countries to legalize abortion and make it easily accessible in the 1950s.
+Abortion in the People's Republic of China is legal at all stages of pregnancy and generally accessible nationwide.
+Abortions are available to most women through China's family planning program, public hospitals, private hospitals, and clinics nationwide.
+China was one of the first developing countries to permit abortion when the pregnant woman's health was at risk and make it easily accessible under these circumstances in the 1950s.
 Following the Chinese Communist Revolution and the proclamation of the People's Republic of China in 1949, the country has periodically switched between more restrictive abortion policies to more liberal abortion policies and reversals.
-Abortion regulations may vary depending on the rules of the province; in Jiangxi and Guizhou, non-medically necessary abortions after 14 weeks of pregnancy are not allowed, while throughout most of China elective abortions are legal after 14 weeks.
+Abortion regulations may vary depending on the rules of the province.
+In an effort to curb sex-selective abortion, Jiangxi and Guizhou restrict non-medically necessary abortions after 14 weeks of pregnancy, while throughout most of China abortions are legal after 14 weeks.
 Although sex-selective abortions are illegal nationwide, they were previously commonplace, leading to a sex-ratio imbalance in China which still exists.

 In the past, virtually universal access to contraception and abortion for its citizens by a national government service was a common way for China to contain its population in accordance with its now-defunct one-child policy.
 It was scaled back when the policy was removed in 2015 in favor of a two-child policy and in turn was replaced by a three-child policy in 2021.
-In 2022, the National Health Commission announced that it would direct measures toward reducing non-medically necessary abortions through a number of measures, including expanded pre-pregnancy healthcare, infant care services, and local government efforts to boost family-friendly work places.
+In 2021, China announced it would reduce abortions for non-medical purposes.
+In 2022, in an effort to boost the country's birth rate, the National Health Commission announced that it would direct measures toward reducing non-medically necessary abortions.
+The policy was viewed as a response to China's declining birth rate.

 History

 Traditional Chinese values regard life as beginning at birth.
 As a result, although public debates over abortion policy have sometimes been contentious, they rarely involve strong "pro-life" or "pro-choice" views.
+Historical Chinese discourse on abortion have often revolved around desires for modernization.
+In the Mao era, for example, government debates generally revolved around the relationship between population size and economic development and disagreements over the efficacy of various family planning mechanisms.

+China was one of the first developing countries to legalize abortion and make it easily accessible.

+As with many other areas of Chinese state policy in the 20th century, abortion and birth control policy and practices varied over time and location.

+Late Qing dynasty

+In the late Qing dynasty period, abortion was referred to as datai (with the literal meaning of hitting the fetus) or as duotai or zhuitai (which connote a falling fetus or a dropping fetus).
+The practice was banned.